monkiravn/sleepdetection/README.md

-Final project Deeplearning basic course
+Final project Deeplearning Basic's course

+Trinh Viet Hoang - Student in Ha Noi University of science and technology

 Nguyen Dang Tien - Student in Ha Noi University of science and technology

-Trinh Viet Hoang - Student in Ha Noi University of science and technology